 Practicum and field placement under the guidance and supervision of selected disability agencies in the region.
 A process of experiential learning which integrates the knowledge, skills and attitudes concurrently being taught in the classroom.
-Open only to students enrolled in the Disabilities Specialist certificate program.

-HSE\ E285 Practicum in Children and Youth Mental Health 3 с.н.
+HSE E285 Practicum in Children and Youth Mental Health 3 c.h.